eppl-erau-db/go2_rl_ws/README.md

 # RL Control Deployment - Unitree Go2

+## Introduction

-This repository contains the go2_rl_ws, allowing for the real world imeplementation of a trained RL policy on the Go2, entirely through ROS2 Humble.
-This workspace takes the information needed for the observations from the Go2's onboard computer, and throws them into the trained RL policy.
-To train the RL policy, Isaac Lab was used; perfectly tuning the rewards and environment is an ongoing process.
-All ONNX models can be found in the share directory of the unitree_ros2_python package.
-To find the training environment I used through Isaac Lab, follow my forked [Isaac Lab repo](https://github.com/gabearod2/IsaacLab/tree/rl_deployment).
-Specifically, the current training environments can be found in the "rl_deployment" branch.
-Note that the observations have been edited to not include the height scan or the base linear velocities as these are not easily attainable in low state, which the robot has to be in to deliver low level commands.
+This repository contains a ROS2 Humble workspace allowing for the real world implementation of a trained RL policy on the Go2.
+To train the RL policy, Isaac Lab was used, and all ONNX models can be found in the share directory of the unitree_ros2_python package.
+Note that the observations tensor has been edited to not include the height scan or the base linear velocities as these are not easily attainable in low state, which the robot has to be in to deliver low level commands.
 Development is currently underway in LiDAR decoding for height map information and sensor fusion for linear velocity information.
 Here is the current configuration:

 ![RL Control FlowChart](https://github.com/gabearod2/go2_rl_ws/blob/main/images/RL_CONTROL.jpeg)

+## Setup

 Before setup, ensure you have installed [ROS2 Humble](https://docs.ros.org/en/humble/Installation.html) and are familiar to connecting your system to the Go2, through ethernet, referring to [Unitree's documentation](https://support.unitree.com/home/en/developer/Quick_start.).